+Doctoral Regulations

+of the

-Doctoral Regulations of the Faculty of Arts and Humanities of the University of Cologne
+Faculty of Arts and Humanities

+of the University of Cologne

 Pursuant to section 2.4 and section 67.3 of the Higher Education Act of North Rhine-Westphalia (Hochschulgesetz - HG), in the September 16, 2014 version of the Future Higher Education Act (Hochschulzukunftsgesetz - HZG) (GV NRW, p.
-547), the Faculty of Arts and Humanities of the University of Cologne has set down the following regulations:
+547), last amended by Article 1 of the law amending the Higher Education Act of dated 12 July 2019 (GV.
+NRW. p.
+425 ber.
+593), the Faculty of Arts and Humanities of the University of Cologne sets down the following regulations: